 The last thing you need after bringing your twins home is to realize you’re out of toilet paper and cleaning supplies.
 It’s easy to overlook—we’re so prepared with baby items but can forget the other household items we need to keep our home going.

-Avoid last-minute trips to the store by stocking up on household supplies.
-Buy items like toilet paper, paper towels, toiletries, and other frequent purchases.
+Avoid last-minute trips to the store by stocking up on household supplies and must haves.
+Buy items like toilet paper (these are my favorite), toiletries, and other frequent purchases.

 21. Cook and freeze food

 You likely won’t cook fresh meals every day when the twins are born.
 One simple way to still eat nutritious food is to cook these meals now and freeze them for later (these containers work great for freezer meals).